zihaodong/SRN_crowd/README.md

-# Scale-Recursive Network with point supervision for crowd scene analysis
+# Scale-Recursive Network with point supervision for crowd scene analysis (Tensorflow Implementation)

 ## Introduction
 This is open source project for crowd analysis.
 Implement with paper "Scale-Recursive Network with point supervision for crowd scene analysis" from Nankai University.